khaledkhnissi/documentation/docs/competition-overview/index.md

 ## How to Participate

-Prospective teams would be required to complete an online application [add link to online form] by providing the following information:
+Prospective teams would be required to complete an [online application](https://forms.gle/mY3cqswFj2VHxsHM7) by providing the following information:

 * Team name and affiliation
 * Team members names